Raspberry mascarpone cake is a soft vanilla raspberry cake filled with homemade raspberry compote and a light mascarpone frosting.

 Ingredients you need

-- Flour: Cake flour for a lighter sponge, or all-purpose flour if needed.
+- Flour: Cake flour for a tender vanilla sponge.

 Tips before you start

-- Use room temperature ingredients - Bring eggs and dairy to room temperature for a soft, even sponge.
+- Use room temperature ingredients – Bring the eggs to room temperature for a light and even cake batter.

 Whisk the eggs, sugar, and vanilla for 5 to 7 minutes until pale, thick, and airy.